New Tides, New Adventures

 Often when you decide a thing once, and then live a chunk of life, and then the same decision is put before you, it is hard to muster the same conviction as the first decision.
 The first decision I made, was a decision to quit.
 This was years ago.
 I was offered a deal to drop down to two 2 days a week but retain essentially the same salary.
 So I stayed.
 But not because the money was good.
 Rather, because the time was good.
 I wanted to work less.
 I wanted to think about work less.
 I wanted to sleep better.
 Et cetera.

-Having set this new foundation, it was likely that I could have negotaited a substantially increased salary.
+Having set this new foundation, it was likely that I could have negotiated a substantially increased salary.
 But, the mental energy and the time committment was the kicker.
-I knew I didn’t want to spend one more ounce time doing the tasks I was doing.
+I knew I didn’t want to spend one more ounce of time doing the tasks I was doing.
 Prior to this, I was even beginning to struggle with the two days a week!

 And so the choice was clear.
 Get gone.